ChatterjeeAyan/AI-Bind/README.md

 # Setting up AI-Bind and Predicting Protein-Ligand Binding (Guidelines for end users)

+## Using requirements file:

+All Python modules and corresponding versions required for AI-Bind are listed here: requirements.txt

+Use pip install -r requirements.txt to install the related packages.

+rdkit version used in AI-Bind: '2017.09.1' (For installation, check the documentation here: https://www.rdkit.org/docs/Install.html)

+Download and save the data files under /data.
+Dropbox link: https://www.dropbox.com/sh/i2gixtsik1qbjxq/AADam6kAMLZ3vl-cRfjo6Cn5a?dl=0

+## Alternatively: Installation using Docker:

 1. Download the docker file named "Predictions.dockerfile".
 2. On your terminal, move to the directory with the dockerfile and run : docker build -t aibindpred -f ./Predictions.dockerfile ./